StellarLaw/Elevator-Kernel-Module/README.md

 **Overview**

-This project, Elevator Kernel Module, provides hands-on experience in kernel programming and system-level resource management.
+This project provides hands-on experience in kernel programming and system-level resource management.
 It is divided into three parts, each designed to build on the previous:

 - System Call Tracing: Adding and verifying system calls in a C program to deepen understanding of their interaction with the kernel.
 - Timer Kernel Module: Creating a kernel module to retrieve and display real-time and elapsed time using /proc interfaces.